Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Instructions

-- Arrange the sliced vegetables in the cast iron skillet by color in whatever way is most pleasing to you.
-Pour what was left of the heavy cream mixture from the parsnips and sweet potato bowl over the sliced veggies.
-Do not use the beets mixture as it will be too pink.
+- Arrange the coated sliced vegetables in a cast iron skillet or baking dish in a way that pleases you, considering their colors.
+Pour the remaining heavy cream mixture from the parsnips and sweet potato bowls over the veggies.
+Do not use the mixture from the beets bowl, it will be too pink.

-- Cover and bake in the oven for 40-45 minutes.
-When time is up, remove cover and top with the rest of the parmesan and the gruyere.
-Place under broiler for 3 minutes or so to create a crispy and golden cheese layer on top.
+- Cover with aluminum foil and bake for 40 to 45 minutes.
+When the time is up, remove from the oven and sprinkle with the remaining Parmesan cheese and Gruyère on top.
+Place it under the oven broiler for about 3 minutes to create a crispy, golden crust on top.4 ounces Gruyere cheese

 - Garnish with fresh thyme, and enjoy!